unjulee/sensor_dev/manuals/manual_1.md

 ## Introduction
 <!--Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?-->

 The Sensor Development subteam creates sensors to monitor water quality in various stages of the AguaClara wastewater and drinking water treatment processes, for purposes not limited to facilitating research, gauging the efficacy of the treatment process, and detecting problems in the treatment process.
-The subteam's first project was to develop a sensor that would improve experimentation in the Anaerobic Fluidized Bed (AFB) Reactor and Upflow Anaerobic Sludge Blanket (UASB) wastewater subteams.
-Afterward, the subteam fabricated a fluidized bed solids concentration sensor to measure clay particle concentration in the high rate sedimentation (HRS) process for drinking water treatment.
-Last semester's team worked on refining the fluidized bed solids concentration sensor, finishing with a working and reliable sensor.
+The subteam's first project was to develop a gas measurement sensor<sup>1</sup> that would improve experimentation in the Anaerobic Fluidized Bed (AFB) Reactor and Upflow Anaerobic Sludge Blanket (UASB) wastewater subteams.
+Afterward, the subteam worked on a fluidized bed solids concentration sensor to measure clay particle concentration in the high rate sedimentation (HRS) process for drinking water treatment.
+Last semester's team refined the fluidized bed solids concentration sensor, finishing with a working and reliable sensor<sup>2</sup>.
 This semester, the subteam is building a submersible solids concentration sensor to measure turbidity and the height of the sludge blanket in the sedimentation tanks of drinking water treatment plants.

 <div class="alert alert-block alert-danger">
 Confusing to mention goal of helping wastewater treatment and then say that the first design wen to help HRS, which is a drinking water treatment.